BI 3223 Worldviews, Lipscomb University

 - Shank, Robert.
 Elect in the Son.
 1970.

 Many Christians today believe that they see signs of the end of the world.
-But as we discussed above, not all believers think this is what we should spend our efforts doing.
+But not all believers think this is what we should spend our efforts doing.
 Does the Bible give clues to the time when Jesus is going to return?
-What are the signs of his coming?
 And what will happen when he does return?

 - The idea of the millennium (1000 years) is found in Revelation 20 (only here in the Bible) but can be interpreted in different ways.